 One of my favorite things about the increasing number of breweries in Pennsylvania is that there is almost always one in any town that I visit.
 And, while many of these breweries offer good food and decent beer, few have had such a great combination of delicious food and high-quality beer as Chatty Monks Brewing Company in West Reading, Pennsylvania.

-Located along the happening Penn Avenue just across the Schuylkill River from downtown Reading, Chatty Monks occupies a narrow two-story building amidst a collection of other restaurants and shops.
+Located along the happening Penn Avenue just across the Schuylkill River from downtown Reading and the Reading Pagoda, Chatty Monks occupies a narrow two-story building amidst a collection of other restaurants and shops.

 The inside of the restaurant is very nicely decorated, but surprisingly small.
 I imagine that Chatty Monks gets very crowded during busy times of the week.
 However, if you’re looking for somewhere delicious to eat and (or) some great craft beer, you can’t do much better than Chatty Monks.

 Chatty Monks Brewing’s tap room and restaurant has been open in West Reading since June 2014.
 In that time, they’ve amassed quite a following that has required them to renovate the restaurant’s second floor and even contemplate expansion.

 The newly renovated second floor of the restaurant provides both additional seating for diners, as well as a space for events.
 Called the Abbey Bar, this space is decorated with 100-year-old church pews and is very tastefully decorated.

 The restaurant’s main floor is also nicely decorated, with an inviting bar and several tables.
 As noted above, this is likely a very difficult place to get a seat during popular dining hours due to the restaurant’s small size.

 During my lunchtime visit, I had the chance to try several beers, as well as their fish and chips.